sensorgroup/sensordb/README.md

 |Field|Description|
 |:----------|-----------|
+|name | String representing the name of a metadata
 |value | String representing the value of a metadata
 |updated_at | The timestamp this metadata entry is created at
 |updated_by | The username of the user who created/updated this metadata entry